 ‘Your front door and surround is the perfect introduction to what lies beyond, consider elements such as the vernacular of the build and a palette that has empathy with the architecture.

-One option is to carry the same front door color up and over the porch and other exterior wood elements for continuity – creating the simplest of decoration – this is also a great way to add scale to smaller doors.
+If you're wondering how to decorate a front porch, one option is to carry the same front door color up and over the porch and other exterior wood elements for continuity – creating the simplest of decoration – this is also a great way to add scale to smaller doors.

 Alternatively, work with colors that share the same undertone or several shades lighter or darker than one another – this again will create a considered look that is timeless and attractive,’ says Patrick O’Donnell, Farrow & Ball Brand Ambassador.

 2. Create a visual path

 These beautiful stone tiles perfectly lead you up the path to this handsome porch and bold pink front door.
 They are inspired by the Sampietrini pavement found in the inspiring city streets of Italy and are made from thick porcelain so they will be hard-wearing for years to come.

 3. In the detail